Thrust (album)

 Thrust is the fourteenth studio album by American jazz-funk musician Herbie Hancock, released in September 1974 on Columbia Records.
 The album reached No. 2 on the Billboard Top Soul Albums chart and No. 13 on the Billboard 200 chart.
-It is the second album featuring The Headhunters: saxophonist Bennie Maupin, bass guitarist Paul Jackson, drummer Mike Clark (replacing Harvey Mason in this role) and percussionist Bill Summers.
+It is the second album featuring the Headhunters: saxophonist Bennie Maupin, bass guitarist Paul Jackson, drummer Mike Clark (replacing Harvey Mason in this role) and percussionist Bill Summers.

 Background

-Thrust was produced by David Rubinson and Herbie Hancock.
+Thrust was produced by David Rubinson and Hancock.

 Covers

 "Actual Proof" was covered by the Peter Zak Trio (2006) and Roberta Piket (2015).

 The composition "Butterfly" was subsequently performed by Hancock himself in his live album Flood (1975), in two studio albums of Direct Step (1979) and Dis Is da Drum (1994), and in Kimiko Kasai's album Butterfly (1979).

-"Butterfly" was also covered by Norman Connors (1978), Eddie Henderson (1978), Toto (2002), Austin Peralta (2006), Azymuth (2008) and the Robert Glasper Experiment (2009).
+"Butterfly" was also covered by Norman Connors (1978), Eddie Henderson (1978), Toto (2002), Austin Peralta (2006), Azymuth (2008), Robert Glasper Experiment, and Gretchen Parlato (2009).

 "Spank-a-Lee" was covered by Mitchel Forman (2001).